obada-foundation/documentation/definition.md

 Things to consider:
 - Disposition status
 - Has the device been stolen
-- Is the device locked by a carrier
+- Is the device locked by a carrier.
 - If the device has been disposed.

+### How to get the information?
+- Use an "authorization key" from the owner to authorize this information to be on the blockhain (**specify**)?
+Problem: how to reconcile with the Researcher, that wants to access the data.

 ## 1.2 Quality of a device
 *Define list of quality values (eReuse is working on it)*